 If you’re looking to highlight technical issues within your SEO strategy, certain keyword groupings can help you easily address your campaign issues.
 You’ll want to direct your keyword analysis in order to:

 With all these groups focused on potential technical problems, your SEO experts can act fast and correct course, while also keeping the client in the loop for their side of tasks and business decisions.

-Focusing just on roles is a limited approach by design — beyond their specific needs, you’ll still want to make sure that you’re checking strategic groupings like 2nd-page keywords, competitors, intent-based categories, SEO opportunities and so on.
+Focusing just on specific tasks is a limited approach by design — beyond the action plan, you’ll still want to make sure that you’re checking strategic groupings like 2nd-page keywords, competitors, intent-based categories, SEO opportunities and so on.

-Connecting business results with the keywords management strategy can imply looking at conversion rates, goals, and profitability.
+Connecting business results with your keywords management strategy can imply looking at conversion rates, goals, and profitability.

 If you filter keywords by conversion rate, then one important use case can be connecting consumer intent with stock levels.
 Maybe the SEO performance is great, but the products that are popular in demand are out of stock, which provides a negative user experience for your client’s buyers.
 This is highly relevant for eCommerce businesses and is a keyword group to have in mind.

 Another avenue for grouping keywords is based on goals conversion rate and profitability — what are the keywords triggering goal completions and are they relevant to your client’s current business interests?
 Or maybe you can advise them on shifting their focus on certain products and services based on what you observe at a keyword level.

 Using search data as a relevant input for business intelligence is a good way of understanding current trends for your client’s industry — you can see how demand and consumer behaviours shift with year-over-year trends and monthly reviews.